-General Mobutu Sese Seko, the President of Zaire, was the guest of honour at the celebration of Togo's National Liberation Day.
+Background: General Mobutu Sese Seko, the President of Zaire, was the guest of honour at the celebration of Togo's National Liberation Day.
 The two-day celebration marked the seventh anniversary of the military take-over that elevated Togo President, General Etienne Eyadema to power.

 There was signing, dancing and parades to mark the occasion.
 The biggest parade was held in the capital, Lome.
 General Mobutu and General Eyadema watched from the reviewing stand.

 General Eyadema took power in a coup staged on 13 January, 1967 that ousted Nicholas Grunitzky who had been president since 1963.

 General Eyadema, who was a Lieutenant-Colonel in command of the Army at the time of the coup, said he had no political ambitions and installed Colonel Kleber Dadju as head of an eight-man National Committee of Reconciliation.